 The tentacle started to sizzle.
 Sid began to scream and wriggle.
 More smoke and louder sizzling came from within the claw, but no matter how much Sid pulled or wriggled, the larger beast would not ease its grip.
 “Mercy!
 Mercy!” he cried out.

 The beast raised its other claw, and it too now shone with bright light, but these were concentrated only near the tips of its talons.
-He struck forward and skewered Sid in the chest.
+He struck and skewered Sid in the chest.

 Sidney let out a final whimpering squeal and then went limp.

 Lilian saw most of it, but she had lost consciousness by the end of the struggle.
-The last thing she witnessed was the larger beast picking up Sid with its jaws and working him down its gullet with a few forward thrusts of its head.
+The last thing she witnessed was the larger beast picking up Sid with its jaws and working him down its gullet with a few gulping thrusts of its head.